35 Irreversible dynamics

 35.2.1 Hyperdiffusion

 From physical derivations one usually obtains diffusive terms proportional to the second derivative of the field to be diffused.
 However, for numerical reasons, so-called Hyperdiffusion is often used in models, which is proportional to a higher power of the Nabla operator.
-In the one-dimensional case, the approach for diffusion is 4th order
+In the one-dimensional case, the ansatz for fourth-order diffusion reads

 \[ \begin{align} \frac{\partial\psi}{\partial t} = -\alpha\frac{\partial^4\psi}{\partial x^4}, \end{align} \]